Spironolactone and alopecia: How does it work and how can you get it?

 Can you buy spironolactone for alopecia over the counter?

-No, you cannot buy spironolactone over the counter.
-Spironolactone is a prescription medication, meaning it requires a prescription from a licensed healthcare provider, which is usually a dermatologist for hair loss or acne.
+No, you can not buy spironolactone over the counter.
+Spironolactone is a prescription medication, meaning it requires a prescription from a licensed dermatologist.

-How can you get a prescription for spironolactone for hair loss?
+How can you get a spironolactone prescription for hair loss?

-You can get a prescription for spironolactone with a board-certified dermatologist via Miiskin.
-The price for a photo-consultation is $59 and the prescription renewal fee is only $39.
+You can obtain a prescription for spironolactone through a board-certified dermatologist via Miiskin.
+The cost for a photo consultation is $59, and the prescription renewal fee is $39.

 As with many medications, spironolactone can cause some side effects.
 The severity and occurrence of these side effects can vary among individuals.
 Common side effects include: